Checkpoint Maps and Ephemeral Objects

 Conclusion

-Compared to other kinds of objects in APFS, each checkpoint only maintains a relatively small amount of on-disk ephemeral objects.
+Compared to other kinds of objects in APFS, each checkpoint only maintains a relatively small number of on-disk ephemeral objects.
 Due to their nature, these objects are likely all read into memory at once when the Checkpoint is mounted.
 Thanks to these facts, ephemeral objects are stored on disk in a way that is relatively simple for us to find and enumerate.
+Proper validation of both the mapping blocks and the ephemeral objects they reference is essential for ensuring that the checkpoint represents a consistent state.

 Find an issue or technical inaccuracy in this post?
 Please file an issue so that it may be corrected.